 Instructions

 - Put the first seven ingredients into your instant pot and put on Manual, High Pressure for 10 minutes.
-Let the pressure naturally release, i.e. don't do anything until it releases on it's own (15-20 minutes)
+Let the pressure naturally release, i.e. don't do anything until it releases on it's own (15-20 minutes).
+For unsoaked daal and stovetop timings are in the post.

 - The daal should be tender but holding shape, mash lightly to thicken